usil/nodeboot-oauth2-starter/readme.md

 ### Roles

-The roles of an application, they join the application part with an option and then give them to a subject so the middleware added by this library can confirm a subject access to determined end point or validate his access by an endpoint.
+The roles of an application, they join the application part with an permission and then give them to a subject so the middleware added by this library can confirm a subject access to determined end point or validate his access by an endpoint.

 ## General usage